OpenTreeOfLife/reference-taxonomy/doc/method/results-discussion.md

  * Suppressed at curator request: ...
  * Taxa below the level of species: ...
  * Higher taxa having no descendant species records: ...
- * Non-OTUs: [probably we should just remove these from the taxonomy!]

 Polysemy analysis: